 The applicant is examined on the instruments required to conduct the business.
 This process includes examining incorporation documents, the operational policies and procedures, the games and the gaming and control systems, the technical setup, including system, network and application architecture, the rules, terms, conditions and procedures of the games, and other documents which might be required.

-The above three components constitute the desk-based audit of the application requirements and is completed within 12 to 16 weeks, assuming all information is complete and correct.
+The above three components constitute the desk-based audit of the application requirements.
 Inconsistent and low quality applications will be dropped and the applicant will be subject to re-application.

 Malta Online Gaming Licence Systems Review